 Have You Heard These Popular Cerebral Palsy Myths?

 Cerebral palsy affects 17 million worldwide, is the most common childhood disability, yet it’s still widely misunderstood.
-Let’s debunk some myriad — and sometimes heartbreaking — cerebral palsy (CP) myths we covered on What CP Looks Like’s chat:
+Let’s debunk some myriad — and sometimes heartbreaking — cerebral palsy (CP) myths we covered in a FB Live chat (see video below):

 - Myth: Cerebral palsy is a disease.
 Fact: The National Institute of Neurological Disorders and Stroke defines CP as “a group of neurological disorders that appear in infancy or early childhood and permanently affect body movement, muscle coordination, and balance.”
 While it affects the part of the brain that controls muscle movements — cerebral palsy IS NOT contagious!
 And, it’s a permanent disability that doesn’t affect life expectancy for most of us.